Legends of Future Past: Reception

 "Ranger" Chris Lombardi reviewed the game for Computer Gaming World, and stated that "this is no casual hobby, but if multi-player role-playing is one's game, it is definitely time to don one's favorite alter-ego, check into the local adventurers guild and poke around.
-It just might be "The Realm" in which one's personal Legends are made."
+It just might be "The Realm" in which one's personal Legends are made".

-Computer Gaming World in 1993 stated that Legends of Future Past was "a rich, dynamic and lovingly supervised world of the imagination ...
+Computer Gaming World in 1993 wrote that Legends of Future Past was "a rich, dynamic and lovingly supervised world of the imagination ...
 Like most of these games, this one is extremely addicting — perhaps even more so".
 That year the magazine gave the game a Special Award for Artistic Excellence, and nominated it for On-Line Game of the Year.